San Diego County DUI Law Center

 How Long Does A DUI Expungement Take?

-Misdemeanors: Most expungements for misdemeanors take approximately between 4 to 7 weeks to complete from the time the application is filed.
+Misdemeanors: Most expungements for misdemeanors take about a couple of months or so to complete from the time the application is filed.
 This does not include the time needed to research all records and process the application.
 The more prepared you are as to the San Diego California DUI information needed (Case number, date of birth, conviction date, probation length, Vehicle Code charge number, and San Diego county court location) the quicker the application can be processed.
 If it is necessary to search the court records for information, it may take additional time.

 Why Expunge my record?
 Why spend the money?